Multi-timescale synaptic plasticity on analog neuromorphic hardware: Introduction

 Computer simulations are an indispensable part of computational neuroscience, specifically for understanding neuron circuits through synaptic plasticity \cite{zenke2014auryn}.
 The challenge lies in simulating complex models and large networks with an adequate simulation timestep for the numerical solver to capture milliseconds neuronal activity.
 This can result in long waiting times when simulating long-term synaptic plasticity which operates in the timescale of several hours \cite{zenke2014auryn}.
 There comes the role of specialized neuromorphic hardware, such as \gls{bss2}, that can emulate neural dynamics at accelerated timescales compared to real time.

 Our aim is to employ the advantages of neuromorphic hardware for the understanding of synaptic plasticity through calcium-based models.
-Molecular studies have identified calcium as a key element for plasticity mechanisms, which has motivated integrating it into mechanistic models of synaptic plasticity \cite{graupner2012calcium,li2016induction}.
-Such models can describe a diversity of plasticity curves that have been observed experimentally in different systems \cite{graupner2012calcium,sajikumar2005synaptic}, as well as provide insights into memory consolidation in recurrent neural networks \cite{luboeinski2021memory}.
+Molecular studies have identified calcium as a key element of plasticity mechanisms, which has motivated its integration into mechanistic models of long-term synaptic plasticity \cite{graupner2012calcium,li2016induction}.
+Such models can describe a diversity of plasticity curves that have been observed experimentally in different systems \cite{graupner2012calcium,sajikumar2005synaptic}, as well as provide insights into memory consolidation in recurrent neural networks \cite{luboeinski2024modeling}.

+The \gls{stc} hypothesis provides an explanation of the neuronal and synaptic processes underlying memory consolidation based on evidence from molecular studies \cite{redondo2011making, shires2012synaptic, frey1997synaptic}.
+This hypothesis has also been linked to so-called behavioral tagging experiments \cite{moncada2007induction,moncada2015behavioral}, relating the \gls{stc} hypothesis to the study of learning and memory in cognitive neuroscience.
+Theoretical studies of single synapses \cite{clopath2008tag}, feedforward neural networks \cite{ziegler2015synaptic}, and recurrent neural networks \cite{luboeinski2021memory} have supported the \gls{stc} hypothesis and its role in memory consolidation (see \cite{luboeinski2024modeling} for a review).

-In this work, we emulate a calcium-based plasticity rule that integrates the \gls{stc} hypothesis on \gls{bss2}.
+In this work, we implement a plasticity rule that obeys the \gls{stc} hypothesis for a single synapse on neuromorphic hardware.
+Based on this, our end goal is to provide an accelerated implementation of spiking neural networks whose plasticity rule follows the \gls{stc} hypothesis to answer scientific questions about learning and memory.
 We start by giving an overview of the \gls{bss2} system and the plasticity model \cite{luboeinski2021memory} that we adopt.
 We also describe useful concepts for our implementation such as the \gls{sr} scheme.
 We then list the hardware constraints that we encounter in the implementation and our propositions to overcome them.
 Our key contributions include updating different model variables on multiple timescales and using \gls{sr} for integer arithmetic.
-The results show that the considered plasticity rule can be successfully emulated for a single synapse on \gls{bss2} due to the compensation in the effects that arise from analog computing and stochasticity across spike trials.
+The results show that the considered plasticity rule can be successfully emulated for a single synapse on \gls{bss2} due to the compensation across the effects that arise from analog computing and stochasticity across spike trials.